Aitslab/ShortProject2020/README.md

 #### Step 2: download data
 - run packages.py to import packages and then datadownload.py to get the raw data, place data in folder "rawdata"
-- download Uniprot data and data from Human Autophagy Gene Database and Mouse Autophagy Gene Database manually
+- download Uniprot data and data from Human Autophagy Gene Database and Mouse Autophagy Gene Database manually and the proteome data from Itzhak 2016 and 2017

 ##### Uniprot